cncf/cncf.io/README.md

 The dependencies of this project are managed by [Composer](https://getcomposer.org/).
 All dependencies of the project are set in [composer.json](https://github.com/cncf/cncf.io/blob/master/composer.json) and are pulled in at deploy time according to what is set in [composer.lock](https://github.com/cncf/cncf.io/blob/master/composer.lock).

-composer.lock is generated from composer.json only when explicitly calling the `composer update` function.
-Any additional themes or plugins can be added first to composer.json and then `composer update` is run to update composer.lock and pull in the new files.
+composer.lock is generated from composer.json only when explicitly calling the `lando composer update` function.
+Any additional themes or plugins can be added first to composer.json and then `lando composer update` is run to update composer.lock and pull in the new files.
 Dependencies are pegged to a version according to the composer [versioning rules](https://getcomposer.org/doc/articles/versions.md).

 It's good practice to keep WordPress and all plugins set at their latest releases to inherit any security patches and upgraded functionality.
 Upgrading to a new version, however, sometimes has unintended consequences so it's critical to run all tests before deploying live.

-To upgrade the version of a dependency, follow these steps:

-1. Edit [composer.json](https://github.com/cncf/cncf.io/blob/master/composer.json) to set the new version rule

-2. Run `lando composer update [package]` to update [composer.lock](https://github.com/cncf/cncf.io/blob/master/composer.lock) for just that package or run `lando composer update` to upgrade all packages to the latest versions which satisfy the constraints set in composer.json

-3. Test the site locally

-4. Check in to GitHub and allow the tests to run

-5. Test the dev instance to make sure all looks good

-6. Deploy live